b-berry/rambling-enterprise/README.md

 You are assigned to handle this report.
 How would you clear this from your queue?

 > If this vulnerability involves unauthorized port traffic, the first thing I would do is confirm the iptables or other firewall configuration is set up to block traffic on that port.
 Then, I would want to set up a development environment to clone the environment where this vulnerability exists.
-I would investigate recent git logs to track down any unintentional vulnerability introcutions in order to confirm reproduction of the vulnerability.
+I would investigate recent git logs to track down any unintentional vulnerability introductions in order to confirm reproduction of the vulnerability.
 Once tracked down I would commit any found patches to a development branch and issue a pull request to be reviewed before merging into the production environment.

 ### Question 2